alexiahellsten/freaky-fashion/README.md

 Features some funky CSS since I wanted to override Bootstraps standard styling without overriding it directly in the HTML.

 **How to run:**
+1. Download as ZIP or clone the repo
-1. Open VSCode
+2. Open VSCode
-2. Download and run Live server
+3. Download and run Live server

 You can go to the "admin" pages by typing in: `/admin/products/index.html` or `/admin/products/new.html` in the browser after the port number.